NGCP/GCS/README.rst

 Introduction
 ============

-The `Northrop Grumman Collaboration Project`_ presents the Ground Control Station.
+The `Northrop Grumman Collaboration Project`_ presents the Ground Control Station (GCS).
 This project's objective is to view and set missions for all autonomous vehicle platforms in the project.

-Our documentation can be found `here <https://ground-control-station.readthedocs.io/>`_.
+Documentation for the GCS can be found `here <https://ground-control-station.readthedocs.io/>`_.

 Requirements
 ============

-You will need the latest version of `Node.js`_.
+You will need the latest LTS version of `Node.js`_.
+You will also need the latest version of `Python 2`_.

 Getting Started
 ===============

-**Setting Things Up**
+|pencil2| **Setting Things Up**

 Open up your command line application and clone this repository